mathhhys/softcodes-vs-code/docs/docs/customization/context-providers.md

 Context Providers allow you to type '@' and see a dropdown of content that can all be fed to the LLM as context.
 Every context provider is a plugin, which means if you want to reference some source of information that you don't see here, you can request (or build!) a new context provider.

 As an example, say you are working on solving a new GitHub Issue.
 You type '@issue' and select the one you are working on.
-Continue can now see the issue title and contents.
+Softcodes can now see the issue title and contents.
 You also know that the issue is related to the files 'readme.md' and 'helloNested.py', so you type '@readme' and '@hello' to find and select them.
 Now these 3 "Context Items" are displayed inline with the rest of your input.

 ![Context Items](/img/context-provider-example.png)

 ## Built-in Context Providers

-To use any of the built-in context providers, open `~/.continue/config.json` and add it to the `contextProviders` list.
+To use any of the built-in context providers, open `~/.softcodes/config.json` and add it to the `contextProviders` list.

 ### Files